Universally Robust Quantum Control

-To characterize how these longer control waveforms yield robust control processes, we study how well the evolution under the perturbed Hamiltonian $H_\lambda(t)=H_0(t)+\lambda V$ is able to achieve the target transformation.
+To characterize the robustness of these control processes, we study how well the evolution under the perturbed Hamiltonian $H_\lambda(t)=H_0(t)+\lambda V$ is able to achieve the target transformation.
 Fig.~\ref{fig:figure1} shows the cases for (b) $V=\sigma_z$ and (c) $V=\vec{n}\cdot\vec{\sigma}$ with $\vec{n}$ a randomly chosen unit vector.
 The gate fidelity is plotted against the uncertainty parameter $\lambda$ for the three types of optimal controls found.
-All cases yield high fidelities if $\lambda\!=\!0$, but the target-only optimization results deviate substantially from the ideal value once $\lambda\!\neq\!
+All cases yield high fidelities if $\lambda\!=\!0$, but the target-only optimization results (gray) deviate substantially from the ideal value once $\lambda\!\neq\!
 0$.
-In (b), we see that the robust control optimization (blue curve) is insensitive to perturbations in $V\!=\!\sigma_z$, as it was designed to be.
+In (b), we see that the robust control optimization (blue) is insensitive to perturbations in $V\!=\!\sigma_z$, as expected.
 But (c) reveals that the same control is sensitive to generic perturbations.
-Remarkably, the URC solution (orange curve) is insensitive to first order with respect to perturbations along \textit{any} direction.
+Remarkably, the URC solution (orange) is insensitive to perturbations along \textit{any} direction.
 This holds true even accounting for the faster minimal control times required for the other protocols~\cite{SupMat}.
+We also highlight that the increase in robustness does not require the use of a more complex control waveform, as can be seen from Fig. \ref{fig:figure1} (d).

 {\bf \emph{Generalized robustness.--}}Building upon the superoperator in Eq.~\eqref{eq:redef_superop} we can generalize this framework to optimize for robustness to any desired subset of operators.
 This is particularly relevant for systems beyond a single qubit where the nature of the noise or inhomogeneity is partially known instead of being completely arbitrary.
 Thus, rather than making a control protocol robust to all possible operators $V$, we can instead focus on achieving robustness to a particular set of perturbations, for instance, those generated by local operators.
 In this case, we are interested in the action of the superoperator, $M_0$, only on this reduced set.
 The advantage of imposing these generalized robustness requirements is that the optimization is less constrained, as effectively less matrix elements are being minimized.
 Therefore, it is easier to find good solutions even with restricted control time.
 For example, the total number of operators for $N$ qubits is $4^N$ while for the set of local operators is only $3 N$.